aimtiaz11/customer-api-raml/README.md

 `collection` allows the following method:
 1. GET - Retrieve the whole collection of resources
-2. POST - Create a new resource in the collectoin
+2. POST - Create a new resource in the collection

 `resource` allows the following methods:
 1. GET - Retrieve resource
 2. PUT - Update resource
 3. DELETE - Delete resource

-This way, we can simply add our new resources and associate them with the resourceType and it will cover the common API methods automatically.
+This way, we can simply add new resources and associate them with the resource types and it will cover the common API methods automatically.

+Note: There may be cases were we may not want to allow a certain API operation on a collection or resource.
+For example, deleting customers, in this cases we would remove the HTTP DELETE method away from the resource type and apply it on the applicable resources.

+In real life, we might not put a destructive operation like DELETE under resource type but rather directly on the collection or resources.

 Suppose we are adding the following new resources: `orders` and `products`.
-An use case around these new resources is that `customer` places `orders` and `orders` have `products`.
+An use case around these new resources is that `customer` places `orders` and `orders` will contain number of `products`.
 So there is a one-to-many between `customers` and one-to-many between `orders` and `products`.

-The following are some method examples that that we might wish to implement.
+Using these relationships, the API URLs might look like below:

 1. `/customers/{customerId}/orders`: All orders that belong to a customer
 2. `/customers/{customerId}/orders/{orderId}`: Specific order that belong to a customer
 3. `/customers/{customerId}/orders/{orderId}/products`: List of products in an order that customer placed
 4. `/products`: A collection of all products
-5. `/products/{productId}`: Retrieve a product
+5. `/products/{productId}`: A particular product

-The following snippet shows how we could add `orders` within `customer`:
+The following snippet shows how we could add `order` resource and nest it within `customer`:

 ```raml
 /customers: